Navigating The Car Accident Insurance Claims Process

 Know Your Car’s Actual Cash Value

-If your car is totaled, the insurance company will pay the vehicle’s actual cash value.
+If your car is totaled, the company will pay the vehicle’s actual cash value.
 This means the market value before the crash, not the replacement cost.
 If you believe the offer is too low, provide sales listings or appraisals to support a higher value.
-A car accident attorney can help you dispute the payment if needed.
+A vehicle accident lawyer can help you dispute the payment if needed.

 Handle Rental Car Costs

-If your policy includes rental car coverage, the insurance company will pay for a vehicle while yours is being repaired.
+If your policy includes rental coverage, the insurer will pay for a vehicle while yours is being repaired.
 If the other driver is at fault and their insurer accepts responsibility, they may be required to pay.
 Keep receipts and confirm how long the rental is covered under your policy or their policy.

 Stay in Control of the Process